Top 8 Best Photo Editing Tools

 - Layer support for advanced editing

-machine-learning mavens and online content creators, Luminar accelerates workflow with clever AI tools that instantly enhance photos.
+Machine-learning mavens and online content creators, Luminar accelerates workflow with clever AI tools that instantly enhance photos.
 Luminar also plugs into Adobe apps as a plugin, providing the best of both worlds.
 For rapid results with minimal effort, Luminar's AI editing shines.

 Pros